avmonte/forthpy/README.md

 ***Usage***

-Open a terminal windoe in a directory of yout forth file
+Open a terminal windoe in a directory of yout Forth file

 Type ```python3 main.py [forthInputFileName].fs``` and press Enter to activate the compiler

-In your currecnt working directory you will find a folder with the raw files ans an executable of the inputted forth script
+In your current working directory you will find a folder with the raw files and an executable of the inputted Forth script

 ***Dictionary***